Nordkap Lodge History

 Beginning in 1940, the meetings were conducted in English rather than Norwegian.
 During the war years of 1940-1945, Nordkap worked hard for the cause of Norway during its occupation by the Germans.
 In 1944, the meetings were held in the basement of Kaleva Hall at Montville Place in Detroit.

-Monthly meetings include social and cultural programs.
-There are often speakers, videos, presentations, games, and “show and tell” to help members honor and learn more about their Norwegian heritage.
-Nordkap offers Norwegian language classes for a nominal fee taught by a native Norwegian.
-It also hosts special celebrations at Christmas, midsummer, and the 17th of May (Syttende Mai), Norwegian Constitution Day.
+Members gatherings include social and cultural programs.
+There are often speakers, videos, presentations, games, craft and cookie-baking workshops, and “show and tell” to help members honor and learn more about their Norwegian heritage.

 Lodge programs are planned to interest all, but they are specifically targeted to attract and engage young people.
 Membership in Nordkap Lodge is open to all who are interested in the preservation of Norwegian culture and heritage.
+For more information, see Nordkap’s Web site at DetroitNorwegians.com.

 Nordkap Lodge began on August 10, 1929, when a group of about 35 Norwegians met at the Danish Brotherhood Hall in Detroit with a representative from the Sons of Norway in Minneapolis to organize a Detroit chapter.
 Those present were accepted as members, an election was held, a committee to draft bylaws chosen, and three names were presented as possible names for the new chapter: Roald, Nordkap, and Torghatten.
 As there was already a Roald Lodge in the Fifth District, the members decided to vote on the other two, and Nordkap won.